 43. Enjoy some stargazing.
 Grab some pillows and blankets, and head outside with the whole family at night once it’s dark out.
 You could also use sleeping bags, or even a cushy inflatable kid pool covered in a bed sheet with blankets and pillows.
 Once you have your cozy spot all set up, lay back and relax while you gaze at the stars together.
 Have fun pointing out constellations in the sky.

 44. Go for a bike ride.
 Hop on your bikes and take a family ride through the neighborhood.
 If you have little ones who are too small for a bicycle or tricycle, you could pull them in a wagon instead.

 45. Visit a farmer’s market.
 Take a stroll with your family through a local farmer’s market.
 There’s usually plenty to see and do, and you could end up taking home some fresh market goods (such as handmade soap, local honey, and organic fruits and vegetables).

 47. Go bowling.
 Take everyone out for a fun family night of bowling.

 48. Play with squirt guns.
 Grab a few squirt guns and head outside with the family for a fun and refreshing squirt gun war!

 49. Finish a puzzle.
 Try tackling a large puzzle together as a family.
 Make sure everyone gets involved.
 This would be another great rainy day activity.

 50. Make homemade play dough.
 Did you know you can make your own play dough at home?
 Yep!
 This recipe calls for only 2 simple (and very affordable) ingredients.
 This is something the kids can make themselves, and have fun playing with as well.

-Hopefully, you’ve found a few things on this list that sound fun to you.
+Hopefully, you’ve found a few cheap summer activities on this list that sound fun to you.
 Let me know if you try any of them – I’d love to hear what you think!
-Do you have any cheap or free summer activities to add to this list?
+Do you have any free or cheap summer activities to add to this list?
 Let me know in the comments below!